benyohaiphysics/OpenPhysics/README.md

 - [ ] Complate all areas of the A-Level
 - [ ] Build a community of contributors both authoring and using Github issues
 - [ ] Expand beyond worksheets to textbook pages

+## Why FlamingoPhysics?

+Why not?
+Alliteration is fun.